stegosaur/wifi-exporter/README.md

 arguments are optional. default value for port is 3012, default value for polling interval is 7 sec, default interface is wlan0

+within docker, the arguments --net="host" need to be added to expose the wireless interface to the container

 sample output:

 ```